- North America

 For many, Australia is the trip of a lifetime.
 It is truly a kaleidoscope country, filled with so many beautiful and varied landscapes, deserts, forests, beaches, oceans and busy cities.
 It offers some of the most fascinating experiences you are likely to find, from getting up close and personal with marine life that can only be found in Australia, to immersing yourself in some of the oldest aboriginal communities in the world.
 With travel becoming more easy and accessible, what are you waiting for?

 In a country that covers more than 7.6 million square kilometres, where on earth do you start?
 If you’ve been thinking about travelling to Australia for a while now, you most likely already have a pretty lengthy list of places you’d like to visit.
 There are plenty of places worth exploring in South Australia, or in the beloved, lively cities of Melbourne, Sydney, and Adelaide.
 But, If you fancy more of a laid-back, peaceful landscape, you can opt for Fraser Island or the Whitsunday Islands more your style?
 Whatever you’re looking for, we’re here to help you get on your way.
-You can read some of our top tips for travelling in Australia in the blog posts at the bottom of this page.
+You can read some of our top tips for travelling in Australia:

 They say that you never really know a country until you travel there and experience it for yourself.
 For the most part, that’s true.
 But it never hurts to learn a few fascinating facts about your next destination!
 First of all, Australia is so much bigger than most people realise.
 In fact, it’s almost the same size as mainland USA, and it would take you more than 29 years to visit all of Australia’s beaches if you visited one beach every day.
 That gives you plenty of reasons to make a trip there!
 What’s more, the Aussies certainly know how to party.
 They’re some of the world’s biggest beer drinkers, with each adult knocking back around 680 bottles per year.
 Sound like a lot?
 Well in fact, the Czechs drink double that!